cxl-reskit/cxl-reskit/benchmarks/README.md

 -------------------------------------------------------------
 ```

-When running stream_mu with the "--memdev <daxdev>" argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from regular DRAM.
+When running stream_mu with the `--memdev <daxdev>` argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from regular DRAM.

 TODO: substitute results from a faster CXL device.

 ## Stressapptest